lj-watson/APS360_OpticalMusicRecognition/README.md

 ## Description

-This project uses multiple alogirthms and a deep learning model to transform digital printed sheet music into audio format.
+This project uses multiple alogirthms and a deep learning model to transform one line digital printed sheet music into audio format.

 ## Requirements

-All required libraries can be installed using pip: `pip install -r requirements.txt`
+All libraries are in requirements.txt: `pip install -r requirements.txt`

 ## Running

-Drop the score in png format into the 'release' folder, naming it input.png.
-Then execute the program using `python runner.py`
+Drop the score in png format into 'release' folder, naming it input.png.
+Execute the program using `python runner.py`.
+MIDI file will appear in 'audio' folder.

+## Method